Sake Brewery Tour in Hida

 Walking in the Old Streets of Gujo Hachiman

-Situated near the beautiful Nagara River, a trip to the historic district of Gujo Hachiman makes for a beautiful day out.
+With a well-planned Gifu itinerary, you can enjoy a beautiful day out in the historic district of Gujo Hachiman, situated near the picturesque Nagara River.
 Take a walk around the samurai-style houses of Yanagimachi, along the ancient walkways of Shokunin-machi and Kajiya-machi, named for the local craftsmen and blacksmiths.
 Enjoy the stunning canals running past the old homes and experience an older way of life with clear water.

 - Walking in the Old Streets of Gujo Hachiman